traversbray/voter-registration-splash-page/README.md

 There is a database built that holds voter information such as first name, last name, email, and zip.
 But for security purposes, i didn't actually connect the database.

+The website is mobile responsive thanks to a couple of edits in bootstrap-responsive.css